-Why do we have a seemingly endless debate over the best way to approach life — what to do and how to do it?
-This issue draws those of like-mind together and pushes those of unlike-mind apart.
-We seem driven to push own preferences and inclinations as the answer.
-This social-tribal instinct — another bio-hoodwink (1) — certainly keeps the social pot stirred, so to speak
+Waking up following a pleasant afternoon siesta, I found myself reflecting on the best way to approach life.
+By way I mean tao, and tao (道 dào) translates to road, way, principle; speak; think.
+Why do we have a seemingly endless debate over the best way to approach life, what to do and how to do it?
+This question draws those of like-mind together and pushes those of unlike-mind apart.
+We seem driven to push for our own preferences and inclinations as the answer.
+This social-tribal instinct — another bio-hoodwink (1) — certainly keeps the social pot stirred.

-As far as “enlighten the people” goes, what natural need is there for such a thing?
-Nature simply ‘needs’ to drive interaction between living things, and uses bio-hoodwinking as a means to that end.
-When I view nature on its terms, I fail to see any ‘enlightenment’ or ‘ignorance’ there.
-Aren’t these more projections of personal preference?
-Aren’t these ideals simply symptomatic or our desire to escape the tension we feel?
-Ironically, the uniquely human tension we experience results largely from pigeonholing life, labeling its as good, bad, beauty, ugly, enlightenment, ignorance, and then imagining ways to escape to the ‘other side’.
+In regards to “enlighten the people” in chapter 65 above, what natural need is there for enlightenment?
+Nature simply needs to drive interaction between living things, and uses bio-hoodwinking as a means to that end.
+Moreover, I fail to see either ‘enlightenment’ or ‘ignorance’ in nature.
+Aren’t these ideals merely symptomatic or our desire to escape the tension we feel?
+Ironically, the uniquely human tension we experience results largely from pigeonholing life, labeling it as “good vs. bad”, beautiful vs. ugly”, “enlightened vs. ignorant”, and then imagining ways to escape to the pigeonhole, so to speak.

-(2) Personally, all the yoga paths above draw me except devotional yoga.
+(2) Personally, all these yoga paths draw me except devotional yoga.
 I simply inherited fewer genes for the social traits which that path requires.
 Of the other paths, Jnana (scientia, “knowledge”) pulls me the most, which explains my respect for Buddha.
 Buddha’ Second Noble Truth lays out the dynamics of the bio-hoodwink… “The cause of suffering is lust.
 The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in a net of sorrows.
 Pleasures are the bait and the result is pain”.
 It doesn’t get any more straightforward than that.